drcode/ethereum-order-statistic-tree/README.md

  - Determining percentile of a value
  - Determining membership in the "top n" for a value
  - Determining the rank order of a value
+ - Determining the median
+ - Determining a value in a certain position in the ordered dataset.

 The naïve algorithm for ranking data involves sorting the entire list of values and determining position in this list.
 However, in the ethereum system this is not viable for several reasons: